-Creating video content can be one of the most effective ways to showcase your brand’s personality, especially online, and it’s why a lot of food and drink brands decide to create brand films.
-A brand film gives the audience an instant deep dive into your brand’s personality, background and story, and it gives the audience something to instantly connect and engage with, making your brand a lot more relatable.
-It will typically be the first thing a customer sees and will help inspire and formulate a positive first impression.
+Creating video content can be one of the most effective ways to showcase your brand’s personality, especially online, and it’s why many food and drink brands decide to create brand films.
+A brand film gives the audience an instant deep dive into your brand’s personality, background, and story.
+It gives the audience something to instantly connect and engage with, making your brand a lot more relatable.
+It will typically be the first thing a customer sees and help inspire and formulate a positive first impression.

 Ugly Drinks – It’s Time for the Ugly Truth

-The personality of your brand is going to be what sets you aside from all the other food and drink businesses out there and it is going to be your greatest asset when building loyal customers.
+Your brand’s personality is going to be what sets you aside from all the other food and drink businesses out there, and it is going to be your greatest asset when building loyal customers.
 That’s why focusing attention on building a brand personality online through platforms like Instagram, your website and Youtube has become so important.
-They help you to connect with your customers, spread a message and help you to build a loyal following.
-Once you achieve that loyal tribe it will be a lot easier for your brand to tackle larger demographics.
-Brands like McDonalds have always been nailing this part of their marketing and are now providing a personality that is relatable to millions of customers.
-The reason it works so well for them is because they know who their customers are, they know what their customers want to see from them and they know why their customers buy their products.
+They help you connect with your customers, spread a message and help to build a loyal following.
+Once you achieve that loyal tribe, it will be easier for your brand to tackle larger demographics.
+Brands like McDonald’s have always been nailing this part of their marketing and are now providing a relatable personality to millions of customers.
+It works so well for them because they know who their customers are, what their customers want to see from them, and why their customers buy their products.

-In this advert by McDonalds “More in Common” we can see the way they connect with multiple demographics based on multiple personalities and this in turn showcases McDonalds as being inclusive, down-to-earth and enjoyable for everyone.
+In this advert by McDonald’s, “More in Common”, we can see how they connect with multiple demographics based on multiple personalities.
+This, in turn, showcases McDonald’s as being inclusive, down-to-earth, and enjoyable for everyone.

 In recent years there has been an undoubtable shift in the way brands and advertisers are choosing to communicate with their audiences and customers.
 Not only is there a steady decline in traditional forms of advertising and a transition towards online video content but, the way brands are using video to advertise is also changing.